Orca: Intelligence

 Orcas have the second-heaviest brains among marine mammals (after sperm whales, which have the largest brain of any animal).
 Orcas have more gray matter and more cortical neurons than any mammal, including humans.
 They can be trained in captivity and are often described as intelligent, although defining and measuring "intelligence" is difficult in a species whose environment and behavioural strategies are very different from those of humans.
 Orcas imitate others, and seem to deliberately teach skills to their kin.
 Off the Crozet Islands, mothers push their calves onto the beach, waiting to pull the youngster back if needed.
 In March 2023, a female orca was spotted with a newborn pilot whale in Snæfellsnes.

 An orca plays with a ball of ice, soon after a researcher threw a snowball at the whale.

 People who have interacted closely with orcas offer numerous anecdotes demonstrating the whales' curiosity, playfulness, and ability to solve problems.
 Alaskan orcas have not only learned how to steal fish from longlines, but have also overcome a variety of techniques designed to stop them, such as the use of unbaited lines as decoys.
 Once, fishermen placed their boats several miles apart, taking turns retrieving small amounts of their catch, in the hope that the whales would not have enough time to move between boats to steal the catch as it was being retrieved.
 The tactic worked initially, but the orcas adapted quickly and split into groups.

 In other anecdotes, researchers describe incidents in which wild orcas playfully tease humans by repeatedly moving objects the humans are trying to reach, or suddenly start to toss around a chunk of ice after a human throws a snowball.

 In 2025, one of the Salish Sea orcas was observed tearing off strands of bull kelp and rolling them around its body.
 This was the first observation of a killer whale using tools.
-Scientists called this behavior "allokelping."
+Scientists called this behaviour "allokelping."

 The orca's use of dialects and the passing of other learned behaviours from generation to generation have been described as a form of animal culture.

-Luke Rendell, in an article in Behavioral and Brain Sciences, writes: